Become a Certified Interior Designer

 Natasha Lima-Younts has worked in interior design for over 20 years.
 She graduated from Bauder Design College and went on to found Gables Interiors in Miami, Florida and Gables Plantation Designs in Albany, Georgia.
 Her work has been featured in magazines including Florida Architecture and Spectacular Homes, as well as on "The View," and she was chosen as Miami's "Designer for the Stars" seven years in a row.
 In 1999, she founded the Designer Society of America to create a sense of community and help aspiring designers achieve their goals.

-Residential Interior Design FAQs
+Residential Interior Design FAQ

 • Interior designers determine design items, such as colors, lighting, and materials to make indoor spaces functional and attractive.
 According to the US Bureau of Labor Statistics, interior designers “must be able to draw, read, and edit blueprints.”